-- Storage, may be ephemeral or backed by OpenSearch.
+- Storage, which may be ephemeral (in-memory) or backed by OpenSearch.

 - Jaeger can be configured to use one of several choices for storage back ends.

 Jaeger is very configurable.
 See the Jaeger documentation for detailed information about Jaeger features and architecture.
 In Verrazzano, Jaeger does not include the Ingester service or Kafka automatically, but can be customized to implement them.
 Spark jobs are not supported.